MyPureCloud/developer-center-blog/source/2023-09-28-answer-call-via-api/index.md

 ## Factors influencing Answer Call and Make Call via Platform API

 One important thing to understand is that there are different factors which influence how and if calls can be answered or initiated via Platform API:
-1. the type of [OAuth 2 Authorization Grant flow](/authorization/platform-auth/#authorization-types) which will be used to request an access token (for the Platform API requests).
+1. The type of [OAuth 2 Authorization Grant flow](/authorization/platform-auth/#authorization-types) which will be used to request an access token (for the Platform API requests).
 You'll need to [create the corresponding OAuth client](https://help.mypurecloud.com/?p=188023) in the Genesys Cloud configuration.
-2. the type of phone used by the Contact Center Agent: [Genesys Cloud WebRTC Phone, Managed Phone (SIP), Remote Phone, Unmanaged Phone (Generic SIP)](https://help.mypurecloud.com/?p=76409)
+2. The type of phone used by the Contact Center Agent: [Genesys Cloud WebRTC Phone, Managed Phone (SIP), Remote Phone, Unmanaged Phone (Generic SIP)](https://help.mypurecloud.com/?p=76409)
-    - for Unmanaged Phones (Generic SIP), if the phones support Broadsoft Extensions SIP Event Package for remote talk/hold (*SIP NOTIFY - Event: talk/hold*).
+    - For Unmanaged Phones (Generic SIP), if the phones support Broadsoft Extensions SIP Event Package for remote talk/hold (*SIP NOTIFY - Event: talk/hold*).
-3. if the phone is configured to [maintain a Persistent Connection (Genesys Cloud feature)](https://help.mypurecloud.com/?p=134672) or not.
+3. If the phone is configured to [maintain a Persistent Connection (Genesys Cloud feature)](https://help.mypurecloud.com/?p=134672) or not.

 The type of user interface used by the Contact Center Agents - Genesys Cloud Web/Desktop app or Genesys Cloud Embeddable Framework - also matters.
 Indeed, if your agents are using Genesys Cloud Embeddable Framework as user interface, the Interaction.updateState and clickToDial actions will provide additional programmatic possibilities.